 Jerkass: Before Akzeriuth, he's abrasive, arrogant, and typically has selfish motives for his good deeds (he wants to save Akzeriuth so that he'll be a hero and be freed more than out of concern for the people)

-Jerk with a Heart of Gold: Despite his mouth, he pretty much automatically helps people when he sees them in trouble and is one of the few RPG protagonists who are completely and utterly averse to killing.
-This of course means that the plot forces him to destroy an entire city against his will, and then later consciously choose to disintegrate what are basically thousands of newborn clones in order to save the world from being covered in poison.
-See Butt Monkey.
-Ion probably put it best when he said that Luke was always kind, he just wasn't very good at showing it.
+Jerk with a Heart of Gold: Despite his mouth, he automatically helps people when he sees them in trouble and is one of the few RPG protagonists who are utterly averse to killing.
+This means that the plot forces him to destroy an entire city against his will, and then later consciously choose to disintegrate what are basically thousands of newborn clones in order to save the world from being covered in poison.
+Ion put it best when he said that Luke was always kind, he just wasn't very good at showing it.
 After his Important Haircut, he loses the "jerk" part.

 Sphere of Destruction: His "Radiant Howl" Mystic Arte has shades of this.
 Not to mention what happened at Akzeriuth.

-Thou Shall Not Kill: He really doesn't like killing.
-Ultimately averted, though, in that he realises that it is unfortunately necessary.
+Thou Shall Not Kill: He doesn't like killing.
+Ultimately defied in that he realises that it is unfortunately necessary.

 "It's not easy to regain trust once you've lost it."

-Lawful Stupid: Very much so.
-It's subtly implied that raising her as this was deliberately done by the Yulia City elders to help her adhere to the Because Destiny Says So attitude of the Oracle Knights.
+Lawful Stupid: It's subtly implied that raising her as this was deliberately done by the Yulia City elders to help her adhere to the Because Destiny Says So attitude of the Oracle Knights.
 Ironically, she's actually more open to the idea of changing destiny than she is breaking the rules of her society.
-She gets better, though.

-Ambiguous Disorder: Subverted.
+Ambiguous Disorder: Averted.
 Guy's condition isn't explicitly pegged as gynophobia when it's introduced, but it's clear that the game isn't dancing around the issue of it.
 Strictly speaking, it's PTSD.

-Ancestral Weapon / Cool Sword: the Jewel of Gardios, which can be seen hanging in the entrance hall of Luke's house throughout the game and is acquired through a sidequest.
+Ancestral Weapon / Cool Sword: the Jewel of Gardios which hangs in the entrance hall of Luke's house throughout the game and is acquired through a sidequest.
 Like the Key of Lorelei it doubles as an Infinity–1 Sword in subsequent playthroughs, since it unlocks Guy's second Mystic Arte

 The Atoner: He feels that he was partially to blame for what happened at Akzeriuth, because A). he was in cahoots with Van and knew that he was up to no good and B). feels responsible for raising Luke into the spoiled brat that was easily manipulated by Van.

-Black Comedy: His fear of women is funny.
-Until Guy remembers what happened to cause it.
-On successive playthroughs, the game's treatment of it before Guy gets his memory back can skirt quite close to Dude, Not Funny! territory.
+Black Comedy: His fear of women is funny until Guy remembers what happened to cause it.
+On successive playthroughs, the game's treatment of it before Guy gets his memory back can skirt close to Dude, Not Funny! territory.

 Does Not Like Women: A variant.
-He doesn't HATE women; he just can't stand being touched by one.
-And with good reason, which is that when his family was murdered he was buried in the corpses of dead women so being touched by women reminds him of that.
+He doesn't HATE women; he just can't stand being touched by one and with good reason; when his family was murdered he was buried in the corpses of dead women so being touched by women reminds him of that.

 Double Agent: For Van, up until about the time of Akzeriuth.
-Subverted in that he's technically Van's Lord, and Van is more than willing to serve as his vassal, as long as Guy is willing to let him continue his plan to murder everyone else in the world.
-Suffice to say, he's not quite that interested in avenging his family, especially since he's gotten to like Luke.
+He's technically Van's Lord, and Van is more than willing to serve as his vassal, as long as Guy is willing to let him continue his plan to murder everyone else in the world.
+Suffice to say, he's not that interested in avenging his family since he's gotten to like Luke.

 Easily Forgiven: Even though he didn't realize how far Van had gone, Guy did still cooperate with him to work from the inside to destroy House Fabre.

 Fragile Speedster: Guy is the fastest playable character, but can't take many hits.
-By mid-game, he's the Jack Of All Stats and by endgame he's a full-blown Lightning Bruiser due to his ever improving defenses and HP and an increasing TP pool to spam his cheap self heal with and a reasonable (but not outstanding on higher difficulties) damage output.
+By mid-game, he's the Jack of All Stats and by endgame he's a full-blown Lightning Bruiser due to his ever improving defenses and HP and an increasing TP pool to spam his self heal technique with and a reasonable (but not outstanding on higher difficulties) damage output.

-Ambiguous Disorder: It's very, very clear that Jade's mind simply does not work in the same way that other people's do, but what exactly his mental difference is and what caused it is never really addressed, and since There Are No Therapists, it doesn't seem likely to be.
+Ambiguous Disorder: It's very, very clear that Jade's mind simply does not work in the same way that other people's do, but what exactly his mental difference is and what caused it is never addressed, and since There Are No Therapists, it won't be.

 Broken Ace: Jade is so famous, so skilled, so renowned, so respected and so damn intelligent that more or less everybody who isn't a villain (and even then, some of those too) treat him with respect...
 None of which he's happy about.
 Why?
 Because he's not the god of a man people seem to think he is.
 He's a sociopathic, borderline Mad Scientist whose lack of emotional connection to the world and the people in it just makes their lives worse... and he's Genre Savvy enough to know it.
 As the story goes on, he seems to develop envy towards Luke; as he's able to overcome his flaws and develop true compassion for the lives of others whereas Jade struggles with very similar issues up to and beyond the game's end.

-CreepyChild Prodigy: To the extent of his own sister calling him a monster, since he used his genius-level skill in fonic artes to torture even the most helpless of monsters For the Evulz.
+CreepyChild Prodigy: He used his genius-level skill in fonic artes to torture monsters For the Evulz.
 His own sister called him a monster, but he got better after Professor Nebilim showed him the errors of his ways.

-Colony Drop: A late-game sidequest grants him several "forbidden spells", one of which is Meteor Storm.
+Colony Drop: A late-game sidequest grants him several "forbidden spells" and one of which is Meteor Storm.

-Hot For Teacher: Subverted.
+Hot for Teacher: Subverted.
 While there's enough subtext to suggest that this was be the case, Jade confesses that he has difficulty in forming truly meaningful emotional bonds with others.
-As such, this gets denied.
+As such, this is denied.

 Improbable Age: He created the first replica when he was nine.
-Played for Drama, however, when he and his sister reveal their awareness that such a thing was unnatural for a boy of his age.
-It's implied his use of torturing monsters For the Evulz with his fonic artes came not long after.
+This is Played for Drama when he and his sister reveal their awareness that such a thing was unnatural for a boy of his age.
+It's implied his use of torturing monsters For the Evulz with his fonic artes came soon after.

 It Seemed Trivial: The reason why he kept the information concerning Luke being a replica to himself.

 Omnidisciplinary Scientist: Zigzagged.
 At one point, Jade has an idea that might answer a significant plot point, but since he's not a physicist, he insists they go to consult one to make sure his theory will work, which looks like an aversion of the trope.
 Then the physicist they consult confirms that he's absolutely right...and calls Jade brilliant for thinking of it in the first place.
 This happens with other disciplines, too, though not to the same degree, and with occasional lampshading - while Jade's field of expertise is fonic artes, he's apparently very well-read in a wide variety of other subjects.
-Played straight, however, when it comes to biology as all he straight-up admits it's not his subject and can only make guesswork about the various creatures the group encounter.
-That said, he does seem to entertain the idea of dissecting them to learn more.
+When it comes to biology he straight-up admits it's not his subject and can only make guesswork about the various creatures the group encounter but he entertains the idea of dissecting them to learn more.

-Red Eyes, Take Warning - And he did it to himself, when he was eight, by using magic to mutilate his eyes.
-"Fonic Sight" increased his power, but it's been banned now because the arte usually makes people go blind.
-Or insane.
-Or just dead.
+Red Eyes, Take Warning: He did it to himself, when he was eight, by using magic to mutilate his eyes.
+"Fonic Sight" increased his power, but it's been banned because the arte usually makes people go blind or insane or dead.

-Token Sociopathic Teammate: While Jade's not exactly evil, he's a lot less hesitant to Kick the Dog than the other party members and is willing to cross lines that nobody else would even approach.
-While he never quite loses the sociopathic streak, he does gain enough understanding of people to hold back on the dog-kicking before the game's end.
+Token Sociopathic Teammate: While Jade's not exactly evil, he's a lot less hesitant to Shoot the Dog than the other party members and is willing to cross lines that nobody else would even approach.
+While he never quite loses the sociopathic streak, he does gain enough understanding of people to be a better friend..